xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/README.txt

-﻿This is README file for sprint 2, it includes program control, and code analysis.
+﻿This is README file for sprint 2, it includes the description of program control, and code analysis.

 This program have 4 main parts, Player, Enemy, Block, Item.
 And a keyboard controller to quiz and reset a game.